figtools/figgy/things_to_figure_out.md

 These are problems I intend to solve, once I figure out the best way to do it.

 ## Todo:

+- Simplify --configure
+- Remove prompt for metrics

+- Linux PW Override
+- Address linux keyring issue.

 - Break apart CLI and Deploy repos
 - Test release rollback
 - Canary rollout automation
-- Remove prompt for metrics

 ## Ideas:
 - `figgy --reset` or `figgy reset`